-Among all known coronaviruses (CoVs), seven cases have the ability for human infection so far.1-3 Unlike four human CoVs (i.e. HCoV-OC43, HCoV-NL63, HCoV-229E, and HCoV-HKU1), MERS-CoV, SARS-CoV, and 2019-nCoV cause severe pneumonia or other organs' failure and even death among the infected populations.^{2,4} The novel coronavirus (as a causative agent of pneumonia), which was introduced as 2019 coronavirus disease (COVID-19 or 2019nCoV) by the World Health Organization (WHO) has been rapidly distributed on the epidemic scale since its first emergence in Wuhan, China and, it has been affected over 247,968,227 million people (http://covid19.who.int/) by 5 November 2021.^{1,5,6} The International Virus Classification Commission, nominated the novel coronavirus as Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
-On the 31st of January 2020, WHO listed COVID-19 as PHEIC (Public Health Emergency of International Concern); It means that this virus may cause a threat to various countries, therefore combat against it needs a coordinated international response.^{1,4,7} The important note about this virus is its transmission to healthy people from asymptomatic persons.
-Moreover, some patients transmit it even after disease recovery.1 Due to the potential zoonotic nature of this virus and its capability for transmission by aerosols or droplets, SARS-CoV-2 has been considered a strict BSL3 pathogen for research purposes.6 such as rabbits, goats, and sheep.
-Depending on the immunized animal and immunization quality, produced antibodies may be different from each other.10 When the goal is detection the antigen with various epitopes, pAbs are preferred to monoclonal antibodies.
-Purification of these antibodies is useful for many kinds of diagnostic methods.
-They could be used as ligands for immunoaffinity-column preparation in biological and biochemical research.
-They are used for coating or labeling reagents in immunoassay tests (e.g., ELISA, immunoradiometric assay [IRMA], western blotting (WB), radioimmunoassays [RIA]), and other applications, too.^{11,12} With this regard, many attempts are doing for developing antibody-based tests to detection of SARS-CoV-2 by companies and laboratories (e.g., GeneTex, Cellex, etc.).13
+Among all known coronaviruses (CoVs), seven cases have the ability for human infection so far.1-3 Unlike four human CoVs (i.e. HCoV-OC43, HCoV-NL63, HCoV-229E, and HCoV-HKU1), MERS-CoV, SARS-CoV, and 2019-nCoV cause severe pneumonia or other organs' failure and even death among the infected populations.
+The novel coronavirus (as a causative agent of pneumonia), which was introduced as 2019 coronavirus disease (COVID-19 or 2019-nCoV) by the World Health Organization (WHO) has been rapidly distributed on the epidemic scale since its first emergence in Wuhan, China and, it has been affected over 247968227 million people (http://covid19.who.int/) by 5 November 2021.1,5,6 The International Committee on Taxonomy of Viruses (ICTV), nominated the novel coronavirus as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+On the 31st of January 2020, WHO listed COVID-19 as PHEIC (Public Health Emergency of International Concern); It means that this virus may cause a threat to various countries, therefore combat against it needs a coordinated international response.
+The important note about this virus is its transmission to healthy people from asymptomatic persons.
+Moreover, some patients transmit it even after disease recovery.
+Due to the potential zoonotic nature of this virus and its capability for transmission by aerosols or droplets, SARS-CoV-2 has been considered a strict BSL3 pathogen for research purposes.

 With attention to the importance of the subject, searching the neutralizing antibodies (Nabs) for CoV-2 is one method for treatment of this emerging disease.
-Antibodies could work by two mechanisms: Direct neutralization of target viral antigen and effective indirect mechanisms (e.g., complement-dependent cytotoxicity [CDC] and antibody-dependent cell-mediated cytotoxicity [ADCC]).8
+Antibodies could work by two mechanisms: Direct neutralization of target viral antigen and effective indirect mechanisms (e.g., complement-dependent cytotoxicity [CDC] and antibody-dependent cell-mediated cytotoxicity [ADCC]).